timothycdc/tchungblog/exampleSite/content/blog/cs50ai-chapter-1-knowledge.md

 </span>

-In this case, the row in all caps is the only instance of KB that is true, and the
+In this case, the row in all caps is the only instance of KB that is true, and that instance answers true for the query.

+The issue is, finding all the possible combinations for models are